-Professor Kenneth Klee joined the UCLA Law faculty in July 1997 after teaching bankruptcy and reorganization law as a Visiting Lecturer.
+Professor Kenneth Klee joined the UCLA Law faculty in July 1997 after teaching bankruptcy and reorganization law as a Visiting Lecturer commencing in 1979.
 He taught at Harvard Law School during the 1995–1996 academic year as the Robert Braucher Visiting Professor from Practice and at Georgia State University College of Law during 2003 as the SBLI Visiting Professor.

 Since 1975, Professor Klee has participated on several hundred programs for the continuing education of the bar in the area of bankruptcy and business reorganizations.
 He has served twice as a Lawyer Representative to the 9th Circuit Judicial Conference and has served since 2011 on the Ninth Judicial Circuit Historical Society Advisory Council.
 Mr. Klee also serves as a member of The American Law Institute and was an Adviser on its Transnational Insolvency Project.
 In addition, he is a founding member and past Director of the International Insolvency Institute.
 Mr. Klee is a past president and member of the Board of Governors of the Financial Lawyers Conference of Los Angeles.
-He has served since 2011 on the American Bankruptcy Institutes' Commission to Study the Reform of Chapter 11.
-He has served since 2011 as member of the executive committee of the National Bankruptcy Conference, a capacity in which he previously served from 1985 to 1988, 1992 to 2000 and 2005 to 2008.
-Professor Klee currently serves as Chair of the National Bankruptcy Conference's Committee to Rethink Chapter 11 and also served as chair of its legislation committee from 1992 to 2000.
+He served from 2011-2014 as one of 18 voting Commissioners on the American Bankruptcy Institutes' Commission to Study the Reform of Chapter 11.
+He served from 2011-2014 as member of the executive committee of the National Bankruptcy Conference, a capacity in which he previously served from 1985 to 1988, 1992 to 2000 and 2005 to 2008.
+Professor Klee served from 2011-2014 as Chair of the National Bankruptcy Conference's Committee to Rethink Chapter 11 and also served as chair of its legislation committee from 1992 to 2000.
 Mr. Klee was Associate Counsel, Committee on Judiciary, U.S. House of Representatives 1974-1977, where he was a principal draftsman of the Bankruptcy Code.
 Since then, he has served periodically as a bankruptcy consultant to the House Judiciary Committee, 1977-1982, and to the United States Department of Justice, 1983-1984.